-By means of a blocking matrix, the operation of any protection stage can be blocked.
+By means of a blocking matrix, the operation of any protection stage (except the arc flash detection stages) can be blocked.
 The blocking signal can originate from the digital inputs or it can be a start or trip signal from a protection stage or an output signal from the user's programmable logic.
-In Figure 40, an active blocking is indicated with a black dot

-(•) in the crossing point of a blocking signal and the signal to be blocked.
+In Figure 42, an active blocking is indicated with a black dot ($^{\bullet}$) in the crossing point of a blocking signal and the signal to be blocked.

-All protection stages can be blocked in the block matrix
+All protection stages (except Arc stages) can be blocked in the block matrix

-Figure 40 - Block matrix view
+Figure 42 - Block matrix view